allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 was one of the biggest releases of Marathon.
 It brings many improvements and bugfixes.
 It also brought metrics collection and sending them to [Graphite](http://graphiteapp.org/) and [Datadog](https://www.datadoghq.com/).
 This is nice.
-Unfortunately, soon we we started having problems with CPU usage on our Marathon cluster.
+Unfortunately, soon we started having problems with CPU usage on our Marathon cluster.
 We profiled it with
 [Honest Profiler](https://github.com/RichardWarburton/honest-profiler/wiki)
 and it turned out that Marathon was spending 20% of its time on